-And July 2015 was forty five years after the Byron Pop Festival?
+And July 2016 is forty six years after the Byron Pop Festival?

 As the walrus said, “the time has come to talk of many things…” The landscape is changing, people and memories are fading; it’s time to tell the tales.
 Already many Atlantans are unaware of the story of Atlanta’s own time when the Hippie tribe roamed the Earth around the Peachtree Strip and Piedmont Park.